-One of the first things that we learn about as paranormal investigators is the different types of hauntings.
-While new categories seem to be added to this all the time, for me there are really only 2 I am interested in; Intelligent and Residual.
-If you want more information on the different types of hauntings, you can read all about it here.
+One of the first things that we learn about as paranormal investigators are the different types of hauntings.
+While new categories seem to be added to this all the time, for me, there are really only 2 I am interested in; Intelligent and Residual.
 We know that residual hauntings don't even seem to be aware that we are there.
 Sometimes we wonder if it is like the movie 'The Others' where the ghosts are living their life as they know it and think that we are the ones who are the ghosts.
 They are stuck in their time and going about their own business.
 I love this theory and will elaborate more in another post.
-A different theory within the paranormal field however, is that a residual haunting is caused by what is called 'The Stone tape Theory'.
-It is one of those things that we just sort of accept as fact, but does anyone really know much about it?
+A different theory within the paranormal field, however, is that a residual haunting is caused by what is called 'The Stone tape Theory'.
+It is one of those things that we just sort of accepting as fact, but does anyone really know much about it?

-It is a concept that has been around for centuries in different cultures, however it got it's name specifically from a 1972 movie 'The Stone Tape'.
-The synopsis of the movie is a team from a electronics company all move into a house.
-During renovations a stone stairway is revealed where strange things seem to be happening.
-One notable point from the movie is that one resident seems to see the apparition of a girl who keep falling to her death.
+It is a concept that has been around for centuries in different cultures, however, it got its name specifically from the 1972 movie 'The Stone Tape'.
+The synopsis of the movie is a team from an electronics company all move into a house.
+During renovations, a stone stairway is revealed where strange things seem to be happening.
+One notable point from the movie is that one resident seems to see the apparition of a girl who keeps falling to her death.
 They try to use all of their technical equipment to record the apparitions etc that only one of the residents is seeing, but as is true to all investigators, nothing is ever caught on tape.
 The movie itself was working with the notion that stone materials can store sounds and images from the past and then someone who is sensitive to the paranormal in some sort of way can receive the 'playback' when the conditions are right.

-Throughout time dating back even further, there have been other claims of similar theories all with the notion that somehow some sort of inanimate object was absorbing memories, words or energy.
-It was theorised, but not given a specific name.
+Throughout time dating back even further, there have been other claims of similar theories all with the notion that somehow some sort of inanimate object was absorbing memories, words, or energy.
+It was theorized, but not given a specific name.

 What do you think of the StoneTape theory?
 Have you experimented with this?
 Did you have good results?
 Tell me your thoughts below!